RussellCanfield/RedisSearchProducts/README.md

 # Running the project

 To run this project, clone the repo and run _docker-compose up_, this should load the react app, .net 7 API and redis.
-Visit [localhost](http://localhost).
+Visit [localhost:3000](http://localhost:3000/swagger) and use the POST /seed route to populate redis.
+Then visit [localhost](http://localhost) to use the react UI and search products!